Sp1riting/A-Level-Coursework/Stuff to be done soon.md

 - Add fast bankruptcies

 UI Things:
-- Move the purchase property menus to better spots, and disable other buttons when they are showing.
+- Disable other buttons when purchasing menus are showing.
 - Make mortgaging and houses work
 - Play tokens moving around the game board